Kevin Gowdy

-Kevin R. Gowdy (born November 16, 1997) is an American professional baseball pitcher in the Los Angeles Dodgers organization.
-He attended Santa Barbara High School in Santa Barbara, California and was considered a top prospect for the 2016 MLB draft.
-Gowdy was selected by the Philadelphia Phillies in the second round, with the 42nd overall pick.
+Kevin R. Gowdy (born November 16, 1997) is an American professional baseball pitcher for the Diablos Rojos del México of the Mexican League.
+He attended Santa Barbara High School in Santa Barbara, California.
+Gowdy was selected by the Philadelphia Phillies in the second round of the 2016 MLB draft.

 Amateur career

+Gowdy was born on November 16, 1997, in Santa Barbara, California.
+Aside from baseball, he earned a black belt in taekwondo and played soccer, basketball, basketball, and flag football.
+Gowdy began taking pitching lessons at age eight and decided to focus on the sport as a teenager.

-Gowdy made Santa Barbara High School's varsity team as a sophomore.
+Gowdy attended Santa Barbara High School in his hometown, where he made the varsity baseball team as a sophomore.
 That year, he had a 0–2 win-loss record and 1.27 earned run average (ERA) in 23 innings pitched.
-As a junior, he improved to 3–0 with a 0.27 ERA in 26 innings pitched, signing a National Letter of Intent to UCLA after leading his team to the CIF-SS Division II playoffs for the second straight year.
-He also won a gold medal with the United States at the 2015 WBSC U-18 Baseball World Cup in Japan.
-He earned a win against Mexico, and pitched two scoreless innings to lead Team USA to a comeback win over Cuba in the semifinal.
+As a junior, Gowdy improved to 3–0 with a 0.27 ERA and 42 strikeouts in 26 innings pitched, signing a national letter of intent to play college baseball at the University of California, Los Angeles after leading his team to the CIF Southern Section Division II playoffs for the second straight year.

-After his junior year, Gowdy was selected by the Philadelphia Phillies in the second round of the 2016 MLB draft.
-He bypassed a college career and signed with the Phillies for $3.5 million.
+Gowdy earned all-tournament honors at both the 2014 Perfect Game (PG) WWBA World Championship and the Baseball America 2015 Area Code Games.
+He also played in the 2015 PG All-American Classic and was named a 2015 PG USA first-team Underclass All-American.
+In 2016, Gowdy was ranked No. 11 in the 2016 PG USA Top 500 High School Prospects.

 Professional career

 Philadelphia Phillies

-Gowdy was assigned to the GCL Phillies, where he spent the remainder of the season, posting a 4.00 ERA in nine innings pitched.
-He did not report to a minor league club to begin the 2017 season and instead underwent Tommy John surgery in August, which caused him to miss the 2018 season.
+Gowdy was considered a top prospect for the 2016 MLB draft; he was selected in the second round (42nd overall) by the Philadelphia Phillies.
+He bypassed a college career and signed with the Phillies for $3.5 million.
+Gowdy was assigned to the Gulf Coast League Phillies, where he spent the remainder of the season, posting a 4.00 ERA in nine innings pitched.
+He did not report to a minor league club to begin the 2017 season and instead underwent Tommy John surgery in August, sidelining him for the 2018 season as well.
 He returned to pitch in 2019 with the Lakewood BlueClaws, going 0–6 with a 4.68 ERA in 24 games (16 starts), striking out 53 batters over 77 innings.
 He did not play in 2020 due to the cancellation of the Minor League Baseball season because of the COVID-19 pandemic.
 Gowdy opened the 2021 season with the Jersey Shore BlueClaws of the High-A East, going 4–5 with a 4.42 ERA and 63 strikeouts over 61 innings.